Satisfactory Academic Progress

 Step 2: Submit your appeal online

-The online appeal system requires you to write a personal statement and upload the academic plan as supporting documentation.
+The online appeal system requires you to write a personal statement and upload your academic plan and documentation supporting your extenuating circumstance(s).

 Your personal statement must address the following two questions: